 shell/commandline, or via a notebook interface (for this, you need to

 your shell, or some menu entry in the graphical user interface).

 You can also run Python notebooks on computers “in the cloud”, with some services kindly offered for free by a number of organizations.
 In this way, you don’t need to install any software on your computer (or your tablet), but access the notebooks via a web browser.
 Notebooks are live computational documents, great for “experimenting” with your analysis and models to test your understanding.

-Some services that are available for free in September 2020 (most of these will require you to create an account):
+Some services that are available for free as of July 2022 (most of these will require you to create an account):

 Google CoLaboratory run by Google, which allows you to save notebooks and analysis results to your Google Drive.
 Also provides access to dedicated GPU/TPU hardware for accelerated machine learning.

 Deepnote, which allows you to run Jupyter Python and R notebooks in the cloud and includes some collaboration features for working as a team.